qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Sets the z value of every vertex in the feature geometry to a value sampled from a band within a raster layer.

-Input vectors can be points, lines of polygons.

 The raster values can optionally be scaled by a preset amount.

 Parameters
 ..........
 ``Input layer`` [vector: any]
-  Input vector layer to set the z-values to
+  Input vector layer to set the z values to.

 ``Raster layer`` [raster]
-  Raster layer to take the z-values from
+  Raster layer to take the z values from.

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to take the z-values from
+  The raster band to take the z values from if the raster is multiband.

-``Value for nodata or non-intersecting vertices`` [number | dataDefined] Nodata value to set.
+``Value for nodata or non-intersecting vertices`` [number |dataDefined|] Value to use in case the vertex does not intersect (a valid pixel of) the raster.

   Default: *0*

-``Scale`` [number | dataDefined]
+``Scale`` [number |dataDefined|]
-  Scaling value
+  Scaling value: the band values are multiplied by this value.

   Default: *1.0*